Don't fall victim to return fraud

 |

-As we have detailed in previous posts, as worldwide ecommerce sales continue to grow, ecommerce fraud increasing; with Juniper Research predicting global losses to exceed $48 billion by the end of 2023.
-One such type of fraud is return fraud and abuse.
-It’s so prolific that the National Retail Federation (NRF) estimates more than $100 billion in merchandise was returned fraudulently in the past 12 months in the United States alone.
+As worldwide e-commerce sales continue to grow, e-commerce fraud also increases.
+One type is return fraud and abuse.
+Itโ€™s so prolific that the National Retail Federation (NRF) estimates more than $100 billion in merchandise was returned fraudulently in the past 12 months in the United States alone.

-What is return fraud and what are the different types of return fraud?
-What are the consequences of return fraud for retailers?
-What can retailers do to detect and prevent return fraud, and what innovative tools are available to help them?
+• What can retailers do to detect and prevent return fraud, and what innovative tools are available to help them?

-Let’s now break down what return fraud is, the different types of return fraud, detail some real-life cases of return fraud and explore into how merchants can prevent it in 2024 and beyond.
+Let’s break down what return fraud is, the different types of return fraud, detail some real-life cases of return fraud and explore into how merchants can prevent it in 2024 and beyond.

 Returned merchandise